demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 > Note: We are using `^a` instead of `'a`. i.e., `^a` is a [Statically resolved type parameter](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/generics/statically-resolved-type-parameters).
 We need this as the `Json.tryDeserialize` function requires the `FromJson` static member function constraint on the type `^a`.

-Let' name this function `deserialize` and the implementation in *Json.fs*
+Let' name this function `deserialize` and add the implementation in *Json.fs*

 ```fsharp
 // FsTweet.Web/Json.fs